aspose-words/Aspose.Words-Documentation/python_via_dotnet/getting-started/installation/_index.md

-﻿---
+---
 title: Installation – Aspose.Words for Python via .NET
 articleTitle: Installation
 linktitle: Installation
-description: "Install Aspose.Words for .NET using Visual Studio tools such as Manage NuGet Packages or Package Manager Console and the MSI installer.
+description: "Install Aspose.Words for Python using Visual Studio tools such as Manage NuGet Packages or Package Manager Console and the MSI installer.
 Use the Full Trust permission set."
 type: docs
 weight: 90
 url: /python-net/installation/